Byasa dasarada

-Byasa dasarada, the great windmill, is a butterfly found in India that belongs to the windmills genus, Byasa, comprising tailed black swallowtail butterflies with white spots and red submarginal crescents.
+Byasa dasarada, the great windmill, is a large butterfly found in India that belongs to the windmills genus, Byasa, comprising tailed black swallowtail butterflies with white spots and red submarginal crescents.

 Range and status

-Northern India, Nepal, Bhutan, Myanmar, south-eastern China (including Hainan island (Guangdong province)).
+Northern India, Northern Pakistan, Nepal, Bhutan, Myanmar, south-eastern China (including Hainan island (Guangdong province)).

 The great windmill is not rare or threatened.

 Subspecies

 There are five subspecies.
 The following occur in the Indian neighbourhood: